-In the article A Right Understanding of Reincarnation, the fourth of the ten points is headed “Humans always reincarnate as Humans” and says:
+In the article A Right Understanding of Reincarnation, the third of the ten points is headed “HUMANS ALWAYS REINCARNATE AS HUMANS” and says:

 “There are distinct kingdoms or departments in Nature, which all represent definite and distinct stages of inner evolution.
 After evolving out of one of these kingdoms and into the one above it, the soul cannot then return to a cycle and stage of its evolution which it has already passed and completed.
 Although evolution is a very slow and gradual process, it nevertheless proceeds in a definite and orderly fashion.